1. Who Should Read This Book

 The book aims to present a view of the universe based on computation, where every atom, molecule, and photon is a qubit undergoing constant quantum computations.
-The journey from the conventional mechanistic Newtonian view was not easy, but the author made it smooth, enjoyable, and accessible.
+The journey from the conventional mechanistic Newtonian view was difficult, but the author made it smooth, enjoyable, and accessible.

 Although the book is divided into three parts, there is not much variation in the themes discussed.
 In effect, the author slowly introduces all the prerequisites required to assimilate his proposition on the quantum computational model of the universe.
 The story flows easily, and the logic is consistent and easy to follow.

-I have not come across a book investigating an alternative approach to the classical Newtonian mechanistic view for studying the universe.
+I have not found a book investigating an alternative approach to the classical Newtonian mechanistic view of studying the universe.
 In this regard, the author’s theory is profoundly original.
 Modelling the entire physical universe as a complex system in which extraordinarily complex structures and beings can emerge is a rare theme in popular science books.
 This originality makes the book unique in its genre.

 There is a bit of variation in the treatment depth of some of the discussions in the book.
 For example, entropy was dissected on many levels, which gave the reader a full 360 view of the topic, while the subject of complexity could have benefited from a broader exploration.
 I thought the paragraphs on quantum gravity and how this could be incorporated into the quantum computational model were lacking.
 Overall, the book’s central theme, the quantum computational model of the universe, was very well covered.

-The author has spent decades researching and studying the concepts he presented in the book, and in that regard, he is the definitive authority.
+The author has spent decades researching and studying the concepts he presented in the book; in that regard, he is the definitive authority.
 His ideas and theory are a testament to his deep knowledge and understanding of the subject.

 Accessibility is a complex topic to assess for this book in particular.
 There are no equations, mathematical formulae, or intractable chains of ideas.
 Still, the whole discussion requires a good knowledge of computer science and quantum mechanics to appreciate the profoundness of the insights of the author’s theory.
 The author took great pains in describing entropy, bits, logic gates, and computation in their abstract form.
-The discussion appears to be trivial for someone with a background in software engineering and a solid understanding of physics.
-The other issues on quantum gravity, complexity, and the emergence of life were quick summaries that are hard to grasp.
+The discussion appears to be trivial for someone with a software engineering background and a solid physics understanding.
+The other issues on quantum gravity, complexity, and the emergence of life were quick summaries that were hard to grasp.

-Seth Lloyd is a mechanical engineering and physics professor at MIT (Massachusetts Institute of Technology).
+Seth Lloyd is an MIT mechanical engineering and physics professor (Massachusetts Institute of Technology).
 His research has focused primarily on information and complex systems, especially quantum systems.